Kitsap County Wrongful Death Lawyers

 If your loved one lost their life at someone else's hands, you might have a wrongful death claim.
 To recover compensation, you must prove that the person or business that caused the death owed a duty to your loved one.
 You must also show that they breached their duty, death resulted, and you suffered damages as a result.

-Our Kitsap County attorneys at Glisson & Morris can help you build and present your case.
+Our Kitsap County personal injury attorneys at Glisson & Morris can help you build and present your case.
 We will work hard to obtain just compensation on your behalf.